Neurodiversity FAQs

 Regular check-ins and opportunities for feedback can ensure that support measures are effective and responsive to evolving needs.

-Should I tell my employer I'm neurodivergent?
+Should you tell your employer you are neurodivergent?

 You are under no obligation to tell your employer you have a neurodivergent condition.
 However, there are benefits to being open, so it is advisable to consider telling them.
 Your employer can make adaptations for you to ensure you can reach your full potential.